IzzyBeraja/Vidly-Backend/README.md

 this application as well to compliment it.
 There are tons of things that still need implementing!

+I currently have this container hosted on DockerHub!
+Will be adding more features soon! 😁

 ## Things to do for next update

+I got a bit stuck in docker environment variables and went down a rabit hole of different secret management solutions.
+Ended up starting a fresh course on Docker to get a better understanding of how to host and deploy my containers.

+ - Docker environment variables
+ - Proper SSL certificate handling (Kestrel certificates with dotnet are a pain 😡)
  - Create a relationship between Genre and Movie
  - Streamline controllers as they are getting bulky
 	- Create a more robust DataManager library and move controller actions there